About Dr. Devi

 “I like research and abstract thinking – providing potential new treatment options for patients when they are in need.”

-Nicholas Mervosh, MS, our Research Associate, has always had a passion for research and the opportunities it presents to patients.
-Nick started his research career at Fairfax Hospital in Virginia, examining the effect of prematurity on cognitive development in children.
-Nick graduated with his bachelor’s in biology and psychology from George Washington University, and obtained his Masters in Medical Sciences from Loyola University of Chicago.
+Nick, our Research Associate, is passionate about research and the opportunities it presents to patients.
+He started his research career at Fairfax Hospital in Virginia, examining the effect of prematurity on cognitive development in children.
+Nick graduated with his bachelor’s in biology and psychology from George Washington, and his Masters in Medical Sciences from Loyola.
+He previously worked in addiction research at Mount Sinai and has published in Nature Communications, Neuropsychopharmacology, and Brain, Behavior, & Immunity, among other journals.
+He has worked in clinical research with various therapeutic agents in oncology, addiction medicine, and surgery.

+Nick has volunteered as a crisis counselor for suicide prevention and is a certified EMT.
 Nick likes classical music and plays bassoon and saxophone.
 He often attends film festivals and concerts, and enjoys spending time with his twin sister.

 BECKY BRIGGS

-“I am blessed working in our homey office with a great team.
+“I am blessed working in our homey office with a great team.”

 ROBERT FRANKIE, RN

-Making a positive impact in people’s lives is important to me.
+“Making a positive impact in people’s lives is important to me.”

 Robert was with Emergency Medical Services for 14 years, then spent a decade as an ER nurse at Lenox Hill Hospital | Northwell Health before joining Park Avenue Neurology.
 He grew up in Long Island and retains his small town ways, caring and reliable.
 He is our part-time and home-visit RN.